jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 cyber attack
 Vehicles regarding their
 external connectivity
-Vehicle datacode
+Vehicle data/code
 REGULATORY IMPACT ON
 THE AUTOMOTIVE INDUSTRY
-Together, the new regulations, standards, and guidelines are designed to ensure a high level of cybersecurityresulting in better safety and security for customers, while establishing uniform terminology, guidelines, targets, and scope across the industry.
+Together, the new regulations, standards, and guidelines are designed to ensure a high level of cybersecurity—resulting in better safety and security for customers, while establishing uniform terminology, guidelines, targets, and scope across the industry.
 Manufacturers need this flexibility to implement innovative cybersecurity approaches and continuously improve.
-ISOSAE 21434, builds on ISO 26262 Road vehicles Functional Safety standard, and requires automotive OEMs and suppliers to implement cybersecurity throughout the entire vehicle lifecycle.
-It focuses on adopting a security from the group up mindset, and establishing engineering requirements for each step of product development and production, as well as the post\-production phase.
+ISO/SAE 21434, builds on ISO 26262 Road vehicles – Functional Safety
+standard, and requires automotive OEMs and suppliers to implement cybersecurity throughout the entire vehicle lifecycle.
+It focuses on adopting a ‘security from the group up’ mindset, and establishing engineering requirements for each step of product development and production, as well as the post\-production phase.
 R155 requires OEMs to implement and maintain threat analysis and risk assessment (TARA) throughout all stages of the vehicle lifecycle.
- The complexity of performing effective TARA has changed dramatically as vehicles become more software\-defined and software components are continuously updated throughout the vehicle's life cycle.OEMs must also create processes to address and mitigate future attacks together with their Tier\-1 and Tier\-2 suppliers.
+ The complexity of performing effective TARA has changed dramatically as vehicles become more software\-defined and software components are continuously updated throughout the vehicle's life cycle.
+OEMs must also create processes to address and mitigate future attacks together with their Tier\-1 and Tier\-2 suppliers.
 Though the regulation applies to OEMs, the requirement to demonstrate that the CSMS includes the entire value chain